Greyhound to stop allowing immigration checks on buses

+“Today’s announcement from Greyhound confirms what should have been obvious to the company since I contacted them a year ago – it has both the power and the responsibility to stand up for its customers, who suffered for far too long from Greyhound’s indifference to CBP’s suspicionless bus raids and harassment,” he said.

+The Border Patrol has insisted that it does not profile passengers based on their appearance, but instead asks all passengers whether they are citizens or in the country legally.
+The agency says the bus checks are an important way to ferret out human trafficking, narcotics and illegal immigration.

-Some other bus companies, including Jefferson Lines, which operates in 14 states, and MTRWestern, which operates in the Pacific Northwest, have made clear that they do not consent to agents boarding buses.
+Some other bus companies, including Jefferson Lines, which operates in 14 states, and MTRWestern, which operates in the Pacific Northwest, have already taken similar steps to those announced by Greyhound.
+Flores said the ACLU would continue to push others to follow suit.

 The memo obtained by the AP was dated Jan.
 28, addressed to all chief patrol agents and signed by then-Border Patrol Chief Carla Provost just before she retired.
 It confirms the legal position that Greyhound’s critics have taken: that the Constitution’s Fourth Amendment prevents agents from boarding buses and questioning passengers without a warrant or the consent of the company.